cube-drone/build-a-the-web-presentation/README.md

 **"Fuck it, Overload HTTP".**

 I've stolen this term from a [very good blog post](https://twobithistory.org/2020/06/28/rest.html) .
+(Which I've linked below)

 The way that Fuck it, Overload HTTP works, is that you just map all of your HTTP paths to different things your system can do.